-In the present implementation of flavors, which is discussed below, there is no such compiler incorporation of nonmodular knowledge into a program, except when the "outside-accessible instance variables" feature is used; see page 22, where this problem is explained further.
-If you don't use the "outside-accessible instance variables" feature, you don't have to worry about this.
+In the present implementation of flavors, which is discussed below, there is no such compiler incorporation of nonmodular knowledge into a program, except when the :ordered-instance-variables feature is used; see page 346, where this problem is explained further.
+If you don't use the :ordered-instance-variables" feature, you don't have to worry about this.

-1.4 Generic Operations
+20.3 Generic Operations